raghvendra5688/Drug-Repurposing/README.md

 Code Requirements:
 a) pandas, pickle, numpy, sklearn, scipy all of which are available in latest Anaconda package
 b) xgboost version 0.90, shap
-c) pytorch, torchtext, RDKIT, jupytext, cuda (for GPU)
+c) pytorch, torchtext, RDKIT, jupytext, SmilesPE, cuda (for GPU)

 The three traditional machine learning models: